PalWorks/AI-Suggested-Replies-For-WhatsApp/Readme.md

 ## Privacy and Security

-Note that this extension sends part of the chat-history to openai.
+Note that this extension sends part of the chat-history to the selected LLM provider.
 It warns the user for this, since it is not as secure as end-to-end encryption that WhatsApp normally employs.

 ## Contribute